-Implementing requests¶
+Implementing Operations¶

 Now we'll add new paths and add request parameters, including their schema.